HR Compliance Checklist: Everything You Need to Know

 Recruiting and Interviewing

-The HR checklist should include information about recruiting and interviewing new employees.
-The checklist should include a review of the current application form and any internal job descriptions.
-The company should place special emphasis on handling of the Americans with Disabilities Act and the Federal Employment and Housing Act with regards to legal wording.
+The HR checklist should include information about recruiting and interviewing new employees and a review of the current application form and any internal job descriptions.
+The company should place special emphasis on complying with the Americans with Disabilities Act and the Fair Employment and Housing Act.

 This checklist should also place emphasis on defining at-will employment.
-It should focus on interviewing procedures with regards to the specific questions and who conducts the interviews.
-Finally, the recruiting and interviewing section should review how the company checks references with regards to compliance with employment law.
+It should also outline interview procedures with regard to the specific questions and who conducts the interviews.
+Finally, the recruiting and interviewing section should review how the company checks references in compliance with employment law.

-Under hiring procedures, the checklist should check offer letters, contracts, and new-hire orientations.
-It should include a review of documents that are provided upon hiring with special emphasis on Title VII, which refers to discrimination against employees for religion, sex, race, national origin, or color as well as the Age Discrimination in Employment Act.
+Under hiring procedures, the checklist should include reviewing offer letters, contracts, and new-hire orientations.
+It should include a review of documents that are provided upon hiring with special emphasis on Title VII, which refers to discrimination against employees for religion, sex, race, national origin, or color, as well as the Age Discrimination in Employment Act.

 Policies and Procedures

-The checklist should check the personnel handbook and the company's policies and procedures.
-A reassessment analysis helps to make sure that the company is following all state and federal laws about employment.
-Among those statutes include:
+The checklist should involve checking the personnel handbook and the company's policies and procedures.
+A reassessment analysis helps to make sure that the company is following all state and federal employment laws.
+These statutes include:

 - Pregnancy disability benefits and leave